Lewis Dot Structure For Lithium

 The Scientific Rationale Behind Lewis Dot Structures

 The underlying principle behind Lewis dot structures is the octet rule.
 This rule states that atoms tend to gain, lose, or share electrons to achieve a stable electron configuration with eight electrons in their outermost shell (valence shell).
 This configuration resembles the stable electronic structure of noble gases.
-However, this is not universally applicable; exceptions exist, particularly for elements in periods beyond the second row.
+Still, this is not universally applicable; exceptions exist, particularly for elements in periods beyond the second row.
 Lithium, with only one valence electron, aims for a duet—two electrons in its outermost shell, resembling the helium configuration—instead of an octet.

 Frequently Asked Questions (FAQ)